 Every modern liveable city has embraced cycling – an inexpensive quick means of transport, inclusive, it is green and healthy.
 And our aspirations for Newcastle are just that.
 We are looking to learn from cities like Copenhagen and Amsterdam.
 We know from speaking to local people, that many don’t cycle because of the aggressive traffic and road environments.
-Yet, most quite like the idea of getting around that way.
-Together we are asking for better cycling conditions and more dedicated space for cycling..
+Yet, most quite like the idea of getting around by bike.
+Together with our partnering organisations and members we are asking for a better transport deal for Newcastle – better cycling conditions and more dedicated space for cycling.

 Our patron is Christian Wolmar

 Our journey so far